xXTheBigGunXx/QRGraphics/README.md

 ## QR code creation explained

+- ## Window
-1. Firstly I just create a screen that is all white.
+Firstly I just create a screen that is all white.
 The only thing that is important for this step what the dimentions of a QR code output are correct to the desired one.
 Screen needs to be square and the input and the output dimensions differ a little bit.